 “Think of the magic of that foot, comparatively small, upon which your whole weight rests.
 It’s a miracle, and the dance is a celebration of that miracle.”
 Martha Graham

-It’s time for you to change how you think about exercise.
-First, stop calling it exercise.
-Flip the script and call it movement.
+It’s time we change how we all think about exercise.
+First, let’s stop calling it exercise -which seems to have a bad connotation.
+Let’s flip the script and call it movement.

 Remember, movement creates endorphins – handy little tools to make you feel happier.
 There is no limitation to how or when that can happen; in other words, even small moments of movement can make you feel better.

 And there is no requirement for the intensity of movement.
-Going for an easy stroll with a friend, taking a restorative yoga class, or just dancing in your kitchen while making dinner are great ways move more during your day without feeling like you are killing your body.
+Going for an easy stroll with a friend, taking a restorative yoga class, or just dancing in your kitchen while making dinner are great ways to move more during your day.

 Having a hard time flipping your own script?
 Here are 5 reasons (& ways) to change how you think of exercise: